-The project will not have a significant impact on communication resources or services.
+The Project will not have a significant impact on communication resources or services.

-The use of alternative/renewable energy, as well as, the implementation of energy conservation and efficiency measures, as noted in the HoKua Place (formerly known as Kapa'a Highlands II) Sustainability Plan (Exhibit B), will serve to reduce the impact of the project on energy grids and resources.
-The projects energy consumption and communication needs will have a less than significant impact.
+The use of alternative/renewable energy, as well as, the implementation of energy conservation and efficiency measures, as noted in the HoKua Place Sustainability Plan (Exhibit B), will serve to reduce the impact of the Project on energy grids and resources.
+The Projects energy consumption and communication needs will not have a significant impact.

-The project will not have a significant impact on KIUC's electrical grid.
-The solar facility located at HoKua Farm Lots (formerly known as Kapa'a Highlands I), will be transmitting electricity to nearby KIUC transmission lines.
+The Project will not have a significant impact on KIUC's electrical grid.
+The solar facility located at HoKua Farm Lots, will be transmitting electricity to nearby KIUC transmission lines.